nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_headings.md

-## Overview of Outpatient letter Sections and Coded profiles ##
+## Overview of Outpatient Letter Sections and Coded profiles ##
-This diagram illustrates the sections used in Outpatient letter and which sections allow coded representation of the section text.
+This diagram illustrates the sections used in Outpatient Letter and which sections allow coded representation of the section text.

 <a href="images/explore/OPL_composition_overview.png" target="_blank" style="width: 100%;max-width: 100%;"><b>Click to open in new window</b></a>